 “It’s worrying to hear that more kids are hiding what they do online from their parents.As with most things in life, learning about cyber safety starts at home, we shouldn’t rely entirely on schools to educate our kids.
 We parents really need to ensure we’re having these important conversations and establishing clear rules to protect our kids when they’re online,” continued Ms Merton-McCann.

-McAfee and Life Education, Australia’s largest non-government provider of health education, have worked together for five years to increase cyber education aimed at young Australians.
-Life Education supports the research findings from McAfee and agrees parents and children need to start and maintain a consistent dialogue about cyber safety at home and in the classroom.
+Life Education, Australia’s largest non-government provider of health education, have worked together for five years to increase cyber education aimed at young Australians.
+Life Education supports the research findings and agrees parents and children need to start and maintain a consistent dialogue about cyber safety at home and in the classroom.

-Kellie Sloane, CEO of Life Education NSW said, “Since McAfee began its cyber education partnership with Life Education in 2013, the program has reached more than 349,130 students in over 8,400 Australian schools.
+Kellie Sloane, CEO of Life Education NSW said, “Since 2013, the program has reached more than 349,130 students in over 8,400 Australian schools.
 Our cyber safety modules have become increasingly the most popular modules as parents understand the need for their children to be educated on cyber safety.

 “Surprisingly, this research found that only 32 per cent of children say they learn about cyber safety from school.
 Our aim is to encourage more schools to sign up to Life Education and ultimately increase the awareness of cyber safety among young children in schools,” Ms Sloane said.

-Life Education in partnership with McAfee offer two modules, It’s Your Call and bCyberwise, which enable young children and adolescents to make educated decisions around how to stay safe online.
-The bCyberwise module includes information on reporting cyber bullying, information sharing online, and is accredited by the Office of Children’s eSafety Commissioner.
+Life Education's bCyberwise module enables young children and adolescents to make educated decisions around how to stay safe online and is accredited by the Office of Children’s eSafety Commissioner.